Dans-labs/formats/docs/fileFormats/text.md

 It can be produced by humans, typing on the keyboard or dictating in a microphone, but also by programs, scripts and commands on the terminal.

-## Preferred status
+# Preferred status

-DANS is confident that uncategorized plain text files using the Unicode character set, encoded as
+We are confident that uncategorized plain text files using the Unicode character set, encoded as
 [UTF8]({{wikipedia}}/UTF-8)